ApiLogicServer/Docs/docs/index.md

     === "Explore Data"

-        Click the left nav menu to explore your data:
+        Click the left nav menu to explore and update your data:

         ![Admin App](images/ui-admin/Order-Page.png)